agrosner/DBFlow/usage2/Relationships.md

     @PrimaryKey
     String name;

-    @ForeignKey
+    @ForeignKey(stubbedRelationship = true)
     @PrimaryKey
-    ForeignKeyContainer<Breed> breed; // tableClass only needed for single-field refs that are not Model.
+    Breed breed; // tableClass only needed for single-field refs that are not Model.

-    @ForeignKey
-    ForeignKeyContainer<Owner> owner;

-    public void associateOwner(Owner owner) {
-        this.owner = FlowManager.getContainerAdapter(Owner.class)
+    @ForeignKey(stubbedRelationship = true)
-                        .toForeignKeyContainer(owner); // convenience conversion
+    Owner owner;
 }

-    public void associateBreed(Breed breed) {
-        this.breed = FlowManager.getContainerAdapter(Breed.class)
-                      .toForeignKeyContainer(breed); // convenience conversion
-    }
-}

 ```

-Since `ForeignKeyContainer` only contain fields that are relevant to the relationship,
-a handy method in `ModelContainerAdapter` converts an object to the `ForeignKeyContainer` via
-`toForeignKeyContainer()`.

 ## One To Many